pkErbynn/advanced-css-and-sass/README.md

 - every property is set, if not declared, it is inherited
 - "inherit" keyword forces inheritance on a property
 - "initial" resets property to its initial value

+## Positioning schemes
+- Normal flow:
+    - relative position by default
+    - not floated
+    - not absolutely positioned
+    - elements being in normal flow, laid out according to their code/source order
+- Float:
+    - element removed from the normal flow
+    - text and inline elements will **wrap around the floated element**
+    - container's heigt not adjusted, fixed with clear-fix
+    - float = right or left
+- Absolute:
+    - element removed from the normal flow
+    - no impact on surrounding elements
+    - top, bottom, right, left to offset from relative element
+    - absolute / fixed
+    - can overlap and form stack.....z-index arranges that

+## CSS architecture, components and BEM
+* Think -> Build -> Architect
+* Think: modular bulding blocks, layout, reuseable and independent components
+* Build: BEM (Block Element Modifier)
+    * .block {}
+    * .block__element {}
+    * .block__elmenet--modifier {}
+* Architect: logical file and folder structure